Associate of Science in Nuclear Medicine Technology

 APPROVAL AND ACCREDITATION

-Kettering College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.
+Kettering College is accredited by the Higher Learning Commission, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.
 The nuclear medicine technology course of study (Nuclear Medicine Institute at The University of Findlay) is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT), 2000 W. Danforth Road, Suite 130, No. 203, Edmond, OK 73003; 405-285-0546.